alidcast/ency-docs/content/guide/core-concepts/TaskState.md

 }
 ```

+The benefit of using this helper is that the timeout is disposable.
+If the operation is a generator functions and the task finishes early, the timeout is automatically cleaned up, which ensures minimal latency in UI interactions.

 <p class="warning">
-  If you choose to use async functions and wish to end a timeout early, you have to cancel it yourself with <code> timeout.cancel() </code>.
+  If you choose to use async functions and wish to end a timeout early, you have to cancel it yourself with <code> timeout.dispose() </code>.
 </p>

 ## UI Interactions Demo